How to Boost Your Happiness

 It's easy to spot what went wrong in any situation — it takes real effort to find what went right.
 A happy outlook depends on focusing on the upside of any outcome, even one that fell short of your expectations.

 If something didn't go as planned, look for what you learned from it.
-The same applies to stepping outside your comfort zone: telling yourself you can do it isn't just positive thinking — it has a measurable effect on how your brain responds to challenge.
+The same applies to stepping outside your comfort zone: telling yourself you can do it isn't just positive thinking — it has a measurable effect on how your brain responds to challenges.

 Happiness looks different for everyone, so it's worth taking the time to figure out what actually makes you happy — not what you think should make you happy.
 It doesn't have to be something grand.
 It could be as simple as reading a great book, discovering a new song, or spending a quiet morning with coffee.
 What matters is that it sparks genuine contentment from within, not just the desire for more.